Post image for A Girl’s Guide to Surviving Your First Long-Distance Flight

 Don’t be afraid to introduce yourself to your neighbor at the beginning of the flight.
 Now you have established some decorum with your seatmate, it will make it easier to pester them later to move of their seat so you can to go to the bathroom.

 Don’t eat a lot of sugary or salty snacks.
-In my experience,

 How do you prepare for long flights?